dretay/angularpresentation/README.md

     - real-time code coverage reports from [istanbul]
     - assertions courtesy of [chai]
     - test harness built on [mocha]
+  - AngularJS - Superheroic JavaScript MVW Framework.pdf
+    - a PDF generated from the presentation - this may have some rendering issues due to the interative nature of the presentation

 Abstract
 ----